gov-cy/govcy-design-system-docs-v0/src/components/text_input.md

 ### Use the autocomplete attribute
 Use the `autocomplete` attribute on text inputs to help users complete forms more quickly.
 This lets you specify an input’s purpose so browsers can autofill the information on a user’s behalf if they’ve entered it previously.

 For example, to enable autofill on a postcode field, set the autocomplete attribute to `postal-code`.

-See how to do this in the HTML and Nunjucks tabs in the following example.
+*Example*
 <div class="govcy-container govcy-p-4  govcy-br-1 govcy-br-standard govcy-mb-4">
 <form action="" class="govcy-form" novalidate>
     <div class="govcy-form-control">